tanvincible/tanvincible.github.io/tips.md

 15. DRY—Don’t Repeat Yourself
 16. Make It Easy to Reuse
 17. Eliminate Effects Between Unrelated Things
+18. There Are No Final Decisions
+19. Forgo Following Fads
+20. Use Tracer Bullets to Find the Target
+21. Prototype to Learn

 #### [← Back to Home](/)